-According to the 1947-2008 data, 35 cyclones have made landfall on Myanmar coast with the highest concentration of landfall made at Sittwe (20.8%) followed by Maundaw (9.6%); both situated along the western coat of Rakhine, and less in the south (3.2%) at Ayeyarwaddy Delta.
-Cyclone Nargis5 is by far the most devastating natural disasters the country has experienced affecting over millions of people in Ayeyarwady and Yangon Divisions and damage approximately costing 4.1 billion USD.
+According to the 1947-2008 data, 35 cyclones have made landfall on Myanmar coast with the highest concentration of landfall made at Sittwe (20.8%) followed by Maundaw (9.6%); both situated along the western coat of Rakhine, south (3.2%) at Ayeyarwaddy Delta.
+Cyclone Nargis is by far the most devastating natural disasters the country has experienced affecting over millions of people in Ayeyarwady and Yangon Divisions and damage approximately costing 4.1 billion USD.